Best CRM for Real Estate Agents: 13 Tools Ranked for 2026

 Not every agent needs a dedicated CRM platform.
 Here is when you should reconsider:

-• You are on a team that already provides a CRM.
-Many brokerages (especially Keller Williams with Command, and eXp with kvCORE) provide CRM access as part of your team membership.
+- You are on a team that already provides a CRM.
+Many brokerages (especially Keller Williams with Command, eXp with kvCORE/BoldTrail, and Compass with their proprietary system) provide CRM access as part of your team membership.
 Adding a personal CRM on top creates data silos and double-entry problems.

 How to Set Up Your Real Estate CRM Pipeline (Practical Guide)

-Regardless of which CRM you choose, these pipeline stages map to how residential real estate transactions actually flow:
+Regardless of which CRM you choose, these pipeline stages map to how residential real estate transactions actually flow.
+Set them up as columns and attach an automation to each transition.

 Stage 1: New Lead -- First contact made.
-Source tagged (Zillow, referral, open house, Facebook).
-Auto-response sent within 5 minutes.
+Source tagged (Zillow, referral, open house, Facebook, sign call).
+Auto-response text and email fired within 5 minutes.
+Task created to follow up by phone within 1 hour.

 Stage 3: Showing Scheduled -- Active showing appointments on the calendar.
 Property preferences narrowed.
-Automated showing confirmation and reminder sent.
+Automated showing confirmation and reminder sent the morning of.
+Post-showing follow-up survey queued.

 Stage 5: Under Contract -- Offer accepted.
-Inspection, appraisal, and financing contingency deadlines tracked.
+Inspection, appraisal, and financing contingency deadlines tracked as tasks with hard due dates.
 Title company and lender contacts added to the deal record.
+Weekly client check-in email automated.

 Stage 6: Closed -- Transaction completed.
-Commission invoice generated.
-Post-closing follow-up sequence triggered (thank-you gift, review request at 30 days, anniversary check-in at 12 months).
+Commission invoice generated and sent to the brokerage or directly.
+Post-closing follow-up sequence triggered (thank-you gift, review request at 7 days, anniversary check-in at 12 months, home value update at 18 months).

 Stage 7: Past Client (Nurture) -- Annual home value updates.
 Referral requests at 6-month intervals.
 Market update newsletters.
-This stage is where long-term agents build 60%+ of their business.
+This stage is where long-term agents build 60%+ of their business -- ignore it and you are perpetually starting from zero.

 In Agiled, you create these stages as custom pipeline columns, assign automation rules to each transition, and trigger follow-up sequences automatically.
 The client portal gives your buyers and sellers visibility into where their deal stands without requiring a phone call.